Kangshiqi0108/WinterVacation/readme.md

 #### Project Declaration
 > For self improvement purpose
 > Based on open source documents and courses
-> For educational and scentific use only
+> For educational and scientific use only

 #### Tech involved